Fredrik Larsson (racing driver): Return to racing

-After not racing between 1999 and 2009 Larsson returned to competitive auto racing in 2009 in the Porsche Carrera Cup Scandinavia.
+After not racing between 1999 and 2009, Larsson returned to competitive auto racing in 2009 in the Porsche Carrera Cup Scandinavia.
 Larsson finished third in the championship behind Joakim Mangs and Tony Rickardsson.
 The fast Swede won six out of sixteen races.
-The following year he won nine races and finished second in the championship.
-For 2011 Larsson competed in a variety of racing classes.
+The following year, he won nine races and finished second in the championship.
+For 2011, Larsson competed in a variety of racing classes.
 He competed a BMW Z4 GT3 entered by WestCoast Racing in the Swedish GT, ADAC GT Masters and the 24 Hours of Nürburgring.
 Larsson won three out of three races in the Swedish GT.

-For 2012 Larsson joined the newly formed TTA – Racing Elite League after the series split from the Swedish Touring Car Championship.
-At Anderstorp Raceway Larsson started from pole position, won the race and also set the fasted race lap.
-The driver from Falkenberg was the best BMW M3 driver finishing fourth in the standings behind two Volvo S60's and one Saab 9-3.
-After the formation of the Scandinavian Touring Car Championship Larsson remained at WestCoast Racing.
-For 2013 Larsson did not win a race but he scored two-second-place finishes and two third-place finishes.
+For 2012.
+Larsson joined the newly formed TTA – Racing Elite League after the series split from the Swedish Touring Car Championship.
+At Anderstorp Raceway, Larsson started from pole position, won the race and also set the fasted race lap.
+He was the best BMW M3 driver finishing fourth in the standings behind two Volvo S60's and one Saab 9-3.
+After the formation of the Scandinavian Touring Car Championship, Larsson remained at WestCoast Racing.
+For 2013, Larsson did not win a race but he scored two-second-place finishes and two third-place finishes.
 Larsson finished sixth in the standings.